usnistgov/docker-control-center/README.md

 ```

 #### Database connection
-If you want to change the default sqlite Database, refer to the [documentation on django's website](https://docs.djangoproject.com/en/2.1/ref/databases/).
+If you want to change the default SQLite Database, refer to the [documentation on django's website](https://docs.djangoproject.com/en/2.1/ref/databases/).

 ## Authentication